tauteo/tidydata-assignment/CodeBook.md

 This file contains the subject id linked to each of the measurements.
 There are 2947 entries in the test data, and 7352 entries in the train data (10299 total).

+The data set contains info on 29 subject, so the subject ids range from 1:30.

 #### X_test.txt / X_train.txt

 This file contains all of the measurement data.
 Each column is separated by whitespace and is linked to a feature name in `features.txt`.
 All of the values are numeric and there are no missing values.
 There are 2947 x 561 entries in the test data, and 7352 x 561 entries in the train data (10299 x 561 total).

-The data are already summarized into variables based on the following functions:
+The data are normalized (range -1:1) and already summarized into variables based on the following functions:

 mean(): Mean value
 std(): Standard deviation